Los Angeles, California Therapists

 Mental Health Resources in Los Angeles

-While everything from a high cost of living to substance abuse can be problematic in California and specifically Los Angeles, there are resources available.
+While everything from a high cost of living to substance abuse can be problematic in California specifically Los Angeles, there are resources available.
 For example, the Mental Health Services Act was implemented in California, which helped improve access to better mental health care for people in the state.
 The Los Angeles County Department of Mental Health is also the largest county-operated mental health department in the U.S.

 The County works with organizations and private practitioners to provide services to more than 250,000 every year.